ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nri/update3.md

 Considering how there are multiple families who carry this mutation, it is natural that not all pairs of individuals have an IBD relationship.
 To see if there was a pattern in terms of each individual family, the individuals were sorted based on family ID.
 Each red square represents a family.
 It appears that even within each family, not all individuals have an IBD relationship.
 The reasoning behind why this is the case will need to be investigated further.
 ![](update3_figs/E280A_grouped.png)

+## Future Plan

+**Second Phase of Task 2**
+- Compare the IBD length we obtained in Task 2 to the coefficient of relatedness we obtained in Task 1
+- Thus, verify and analyze whether the IBD segments are as long as we expect